ozalieg/Thesis/0.1.0/content/DesignAndImplementation.typ

 === Error Handling

 Input boundaries are actively validated.
-Missing files, broken URLs, or malformed links trigger #abbr.a[GUI] warnings and are logged to disk.
+Missing files, broken URLs, or malformed links trigger #abbr.a[CLI] warnings and are logged to disk.
 Defaulting behavior in the schema inference stage ensures that unknown or unnamed columns are still incorporated, using generic labels and default types.
 All critical errors, including malformed inputs or I/O failures, are logged to a centralized `error_log.txt`.
 Structured error reporting avoids stack trace noise and supports batch evaluation.
-#abbr.a[GUI] alerts present user-friendly messages while the #abbr.a[CLI] remains quiet unless run interactively.

 === Implementation Details

 Each component is implemented as a pure Python function or class that communicates via in-memory data structures.
-The #abbr.a[GUI] uses standard file and dialog boxes to capture user input, disabling interactions while tasks are running and re-enabling them when complete.
+The #abbr.a[CLI] uses standard file and dialog agrument interpretation to capture user input, disabling interactions while tasks are running and re-enabling them when complete.
 Input handling selects the appropriate loading mechanism—open() for local files, urllib.request.urlopen() for remote sources—and supports batch iteration over links files.